 All ESA claimants by condition.
 Source: DWP (Stat-Xplore API)

 Work Related Activity Group ESA claimants by condition.
 Source: DWP (Stat-Xplore API)

 The total number of ESA claimants fell slightly during 2016, but state pension age (SPA) increases for women have put upward pressure on the numbers of women claiming ESA.
 In February 2017 there were 1,100 women aged 60 or over claiming ESA, whereas seven years earlier, when women retired at 60, there were none.
 (When reading the trend chart below it needs to be remembered that ESA was phased in gradually over a number of years, which explains the rising trend up until 2015.)

 Disability Living Allowance (DLA) is a benefit for people aged 16-64 who are disabled, have personal care needs, mobility needs, or both.
 Claiming rates in Wakefield district are higher than the regional and England rates (see table below).
 From April 2013 DLA began to be replaced by Personal Independence Payment (PIP).
 As of April 2019, nearly 14,300 people across the district had registered for PIP.

 Proportion of people aged 16 to 64 claiming Disability Living Allowance (%).
 Source: DWP (Stat-Xplore API)

 Attendance Allowance is paid to people who are ill or disabled after their 65th birthday and who need someone to help with their personal care.
-The proportion of people aged 65 and over claiming Attendance Allowance (11.4%, 7,059 people, August 2016) is slightly lower than the England rate (12.1%).
+The proportion of people aged 65 and over claiming Attendance Allowance (11.4%, 7,340 people, November 2018) is slightly lower than the England rate (12.1%).